Frequently Asked Questions

 Ontology is a classification methodology that defines a common vocabulary in a structured way for useful information sharing.
 Animal production traits may be classified in many different ways based on their functions, features, property, etc. One most useful construct of the trait ontology is that the animal traits may be classified by how they are measured as commercial products.
 In the QTLdb, we use three levels of controlled vocabulary to describe each production trait: Trait Class, Trait Type and Trait itself.
 For their definitions, see FAQ "Terminology" below.

-In addition, complex trait terms may come from a basic trait term being "modified" by a property, or "descriptor", such as an experimental or environmental factor, to produce an extended version of the trait term as a new term ("sibling traits" or "trait variants"; see see FAQ "Terminology" - trait concept dissection for more details.
+In addition, complex trait terms may come from a basic trait term being "modified" by a property, or "descriptor" (in some cases called "qualifiers"), such as an experimental or environmental factor, to produce an extended version of the trait term as a new term ("sibling traits" or "trait variants"; see see FAQ "Terminology" - trait concept dissection for more details.

 The classification or dissection of trait concepts helps to share common understanding of information structure among people or software agents.